codepath/android_guides/Storing-Secret-Keys-in-Android.md

  * [Disguised or Encrypted Strings](https://developer.android.com/training/articles/keystore.html)
  * Hidden in Native Libraries with NDK

+The simplest approach for storing secrets in to keep them as resource files that are simply not checked into source control.
+The approaches below two ways of accomplishing the same goal.

 ### Hidden in BuildConfigs

 Add to `apikey.properties` in your root directory: